What is Crop Rotation and Why is it Important

 - Tomatoes – Peppers – Spinach – Beets – Corn – Cabbage – Broccoli – Onion – Kohlrabi – Brussels Sprouts – Celery

-Also, they take different nutrients from the soil, which means the soil can be depleted in many ways.
+Different nutrients are taken from the soil, which means the soil can be depleted in many ways.

 On the other hand, some plants will enrich and improve your soil.
 Here is a list with short explanations;

-- Dandelion, with the bad reputation it didn’t deserve.
+Although they have a bad reputation.
 This versatile and healing plant that is also edible, pulls the nutrients from the depths of the surface.
 Of course, we have to let it grow in moderation.

 Crop rotation is ideally once a year.
 This is to minimize the chance of soil depletion and soil infections.
 The more year that you delay rotating, the more chance that problems will affect your soil.